When China seeks investments, diplomatic rows are no barrier

 The Santander deal requires formal approval from the China Banking Regulatory Commission, but since the deal has been publicly announced, it is likely some form of tacit approval has been obtained, analysts say.

-Santander agreed to buy out HSBC's (HSBA.L) minority stake in the Bank of Shanghai, which it said had 98 billion euros ($133.95 billion) of assets and was the second-biggest city-focused commercial and retail bank in the country.
+Santander agreed to buy out HSBC's (HSBA.L) minority stake in the Bank of Shanghai, which it said had 98 billion euros (82 billion pounds) of assets and was the second-biggest city-focused commercial and retail bank in the country.

 Given the current state of its banking sector, China may not be in a position to turn away investors.
 Domestic banks are looking for additional private capital to help absorb an expected surge in bad loans as economic growth slows and some stimulus-era loans turn sour, analysts say.